Who can attend?

 If you are attending multiple sessions of Discovery Day Camp, you may use the same forms each time.

 What to expect at Check In

-Check in will begin at 8:30 am each day.
-On the first day (Monday) please be prepared to turn in a completed Health Form and Shooting Sports Waiver.
+On the first day (Monday) please be prepared to turn in a completed Health Form, Particpant Day Camp Waiver, and Shooting Sports Waiver.
 Make sure you have an emergency contact listed on the Health Form and if anyone else plans to drop off or pick up your child during the week, their names and phone numbers need to be listed as authorized persons.

 If your child needs to take any medications during the day please inform the staff.

 Is there early drop off / late pick up options?